- Use the Nationality Document Return Service (NDRS) .

 - ensure that you submit all the required documents, such as passports, certificates and proof of English proficiency;

 - certify your supporting documents;

 - send your application(s) to the Home Office by special delivery post.

 Note: The NCS is not a fast-track application service.
 Properly completed applications tend to be dealt with quicker.

 We photocopy documents, like passports, so you can keep the originals, but you must provide us with the original.
 If you do not have a passport, or travel document, you may be able to supply other original documents.
-Ask our Nationality Checking team for advise.
+Ask our Nationality Checking team for advice.

 The UK's Visas and Immigration suggest that Citizenship applications submitted via the NCS are less likely to be refused.
 This is because it is much less likely that incorrect documents will be submitted.
 At the moment, around 11% of Nationality applications are refused.
 Only 2% are refused when submitted using the NCS.

 Note: Calderdale Council will usually offer you an appointment within seven days.

 To apply for British Citizenship